wp-plugins/easy-pinterest/readme.txt

 The plugin adds a 300px wide Widget to your website which fetches your Pinterest RSS feed and displays the images on your website.
 Currently, you can select the number of images to display, the account to fetch and the title of the Widget.

+Under the Settings > Easy Pinterest page, you can also choose to block Pinterest from indexing your website.

 At the moment, it fetches once per day.

 == Installation ==